ArtMil86/ECE-IEEE-Summer-Workshop/Lesson 1 - Motors: Forward Backward, Left & Right.md

   stopAll(); // Optional: stop everything at start
 }
 ```
-📤 Upload this code to your robot to test the pin setup.

 Then, in `stopAll()`, set the speed for both `M1_SPD` & `M2_SPD` to 0:
 ```cpp
 void stopAll() {